-We have enough stress to deal with, and this goal-hitting method is there to support your journey towards improvement, not beat you down.
-Best of all, when you build it into your process or sales methodology, it becomes even easier!
+We have enough stress to deal with, and this goal-hitting method is there to support your journey toward improvement, not beat you down.
+Best of all, when you build it into your process or sales method, it becomes even easier!

 When you’ve found what works for you, having accountability in sales will help make your job both easier and more enjoyable.